Behavioral Medicine and Clinical Psychology

 Crosby Research Lab

-The Crosby Lab focuses on youth with chronic diseases including sickle cell disease (SCD).
-SCD is the most prevalent genetic disorder affecting youth in the United States and primarily affects Black / African-Americans and Hispanic / Latinos(as).
-SCD results in high levels of morbidity and mortality and youth living with SCD report high levels of stigma so there is a critical need for research on ways to improve their quality of life and address inequities that contribute to poor psychosocial and physical health outcomes.
+The Crosby Lab focuses on youth living with chronic conditions including sickle cell disease (SCD).
+SCD is the most prevalent genetic disorder affecting youth in the United States and primarily affects African-Americans and Hispanic / Latinos(as).
+SCD results in high levels of morbidity and mortality and youth living with SCD report high levels of stigma so there is a critical need for research on ways to improve their quality of life and address factors that contribute to poor psychosocial and physical health outcomes.

-Our lab also works on several projects to improve the health of our local community, communities of color, as well as individuals from marginalized groups.
-Our projects integrate technology, design-thinking, quality improvement, and best practices for research with diverse populations.
+Our lab also works on several projects aimed at improving health within the Cincinnati area and among individuals who face challenges accessing care.
+Our projects integrate technology, design-thinking, quality improvement, and best practices for conducting research tailored to the populations we serve.

-We are also committed to involving stakeholders throughout the entire research project when possible and using qualitative research methods to ensure stakeholders’ voices are heard.
+We are also committed to engaging patients, families, and other contributors throughout the entire research project when possible and using qualitative research methods to ensure their perspectives are reflected in our work.